dialoguetoolkit/chattool/docs/index.md

 The source code of the project is hosted at  <a href = "https://github.com/dialoguetoolkit/chattool">https://github.com/dialoguetoolkit/chattool</a>.

+# Contact

+If you have any questions, requests, or would like to contribute - please email g.j.mills@rug.nl

 # Publications

 <p>Mills, G. J. and Healey, P. G. T. (submitted) <a href = "http://homepages.inf.ed.ac.uk/gmills/MillsHealey2013Submission.pdf"><B>A dialogue experimentation toolkit.</B></A>